How To Find the Right Indoor Light on Amazon, Ebay, and Walmart

 Here’s our LEDTonic Z5’s light footprint.
 The area marked with green is our recommended grow area.
 The tests were made in a 3x3’ tent.
 If using a 2x2’ (4 square feet area) tent, which we recommended, light will reflect off the walls and better illuminate the outer edges of the 2x2’ area, increasing the PPFD.
 More on PPFD below.

 Your plants need a certain amount of light to grow.
-To keep this guide short and in point, your weed plants will need around 300 PPFD (sometimes also referred to as PAR) when they are small and in their vegetative stage, then about the double (600 PPFD) during flowering.
-With added CO2 and the right ratio of nutrients, temperature, and humidity, cannabis plants can take even a bit higher PPFD levels but 600 is still a good general rule of thumb.
+To keep this guide short and in point, your weed plants will need around 300 PPFD (sometimes also incorrectly referred to as PAR) when they are small and in their vegetative stage, then about the double (600 PPFD) during flowering.
+Light will still be utilized beyond this level of intensity, but less and less efficiently.
+Experienced growers are often aiming for upwards 900 PPFD and with added CO2 and the right ratio of nutrients, temperature, and humidity, cannabis plants can take even a bit higher PPFD levels but 600-900 is still a good general rule of thumb.

-Smaller plants like herbs (basil, rosemary, and microgreens) require about 150-200 PPFD while veggies (cucumbers, peppers, tomatoes) can take anywhere from 200-600 PPFD.
+Smaller plants like herbs (basil, rosemary, and microgreens) require about 150-200 PPFD for good results while veggies (cucumbers, peppers, tomatoes) need a bit more, 200-600 PPFD.

 High PPFD means high light intensity.
 To put it plainly; see this as sunbathing at the beach.
 If you'd go to the beach in north Canada you'd get less tan (low PPFD) than going to the beach in southern Florida (high PPFD).
 To get tan you need plenty of (sun) light.
 Same thing goes for plants but the light is measured in PPFD.